-Grant PUD will conduct gas bubble trauma (GBT) monitoring on outmigrating salmonids smolts during the 2014 fish-spill season.
-Grant PUD biologists will use the Gas Bubble Trauma Monitoring Protocol developed by the Fish Passage Center (FPC; 2009).
+Grant PUD will consult with the PRCC and NOAA Fisheries to determine if there is a need to conduct biological monitoring for gas bubble trauma (GBT) during the 2015 fish-spill season.
+If necessary, Grant PUD will use the Gas Bubble Trauma (GBT) Monitoring Protocol developed by the Fish Passage Center (FPC; 2009).
 This protocol has been used extensively throughout the Columbia and Snake river-basins to standardize the GBT examination practice by participating agencies within the Pacific Northwest.
 The principle objective will be to administer smolt GBT examinations and record the presence of observed GBT-related tissue damage on salmonid smolt, as a function of species, as they pass through the collection facilities at Priest Rapids Dam.
 GBT monitoring results will be posted weekly to Grant PUD's water quality web-site (see Section 4.3.1).

-The 2013 TDG/Fish-Spill summary report provides GBT monitoring results for 2013 (Appendix A).
+The 2014 TDG/Fish-Spill summary report provides GBT monitoring results for 2014 (Appendix A).